This post is also available in: فارسی (Persian)

 - Jahan News is considered the mouthpiece for the Society for the Adherents of the Path of the Islamic Revolution (Rahpouyan), a political party founded in 2008.
 Rahpouyan’s founding members include individuals such as Fariduddin Haddad Adel, Mojtaba Khamenei’s brother-in-law, and Mehdi Taeb, whose brother Hossein heads the IRGC Intelligence organization.
 Mehdi Taeb heads the Ammar Cyber Headquarters which was formed after the 2009 protests to “combat enemy soft war” and his deputy is Ali Rreza Panahian.

 - Before his death, Mohammad Reza Mahdavi Kani headed the Assembly of Experts, which oversees the office of the supreme leader.
 Mahdavi Kani’s older brother is Mohammad Baqer Baqeri Kani, whose son Mesbaholhoda is married to Ali Khamenei’s daughter Hoda.

 - Mahmoud Lolachian is the current board chairman.

 - Where he served alongside Nahaleh Naraqi.

-- Ali Khamenei’s sons Mostafa, Massoud, and Meysam; Hoda Khamanei’s husband, Mesbaholhoda Baqeri Kani; Meysam Khamanei’s father-in-law, Mahmoud Lolachian; and Lolachian’s other son-in-law, Mohsen Chini Foroushan, are all connected to this institution.
+- Ali Khamenei’s sons Mostafa, Massoud, and Meysam; Hoda Khamenei’s husband, Mesbaholhoda Baqeri Kani; Meysam Khamenei’s father-in-law, Mahmoud Lolachian; and Lolachian’s other son-in-law, Mohsen Chini Foroushan, are all connected to this institution.

 - Mahmoud Lolachian is a trustee.